NBA Rumors: Nikola Vucevic Could Be L.A. Lakers’ ‘Fallback Option’ In Free Agency, Per ‘HoopsHype’

 The Los Angeles Lakers will be heading into the summer of 2019 with the goal of finding a second superstar who can play alongside LeBron James in the 2019-20 NBA season.
-Last summer, the Lakers purposely filled their roster with one-year contracts in order to maintain their salary cap flexibility for the 2019 NBA free agency where the likes of Kyrie Irving, Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, and Jimmy Butler will be available on the market.
+Last summer, the Lakers purposely filled their roster with one-year contracts in order to maintain their salary cap flexibility for the 2019 NBA free agency, when the likes of Kyrie Irving, Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, and Jimmy Butler will be available on the market.

 However, as the 2019 NBA free agency draws closer, rumors are starting to heat up that some of the incoming free agent superstars aren’t interested in teaming up with LeBron James in Los Angeles.
 If the Lakers fail to sign their top targets, they could be forced to go after second-tier free agents.
 According to Frank Urbina of HoopsHype, Nikola Vucevic wouldn’t be a terrible “fallback option” for the Lakers next summer.